Malum (2023) - Movie Review

 Let’s discuss…

-It’s rare that a low-budget horror film gets a sequel, much less so when one gets a remake.
+A low-budget horror film rarely gets a sequel, much less so when one gets a remake.
 Especially one that performed as badly as 2014’s The Last Shift.
-Which is why I was surprised when I saw this bluray on the shelf.
-I was even more shocked that this film in its overtly satanic packaging was on a featured, new release shelf at my Bible Belt Walmart.
+Which is why I was surprised when I saw this Blu-ray on the shelf.
+I was even more shocked that this film, in its overtly satanic packaging, was on a featured, new release shelf at my Bible Belt Walmart.

-The film focuses Jessica Loren on her fight night as a police officer.
-It’s been a year since her father, a decorated lawman saved two young girls from a murderous cult.
-It’s been a year since he father followed up his heroism with a mass murder of fellow police officers.
+The film focuses on Jessica Loren on her first night as a police officer.
+It’s been a year since her father, a decorated lawman, saved two young girls from a murderous cult.
+It’s been a year since her father followed up his heroism with a mass murder of fellow police officers.
 It’s been a year since he killed himself before telling her why.
 As members of the cult run rampant through the streets and the police struggle to maintain order, Jessica volunteers to work the final overnight shift in the dilapidated police station where her father died.
 She’s hoping to find answers, but hope quickly turns to horror.
 She’s working by herself, but she’s not alone.
 There is a crawling darkness within the building, a hungering mystery that could answer her questions or swallow her whole.
-Will she find what she’s looking for or willl she fall victim to Malum?
+Will she find what she’s looking for, or will she fall victim to Malum?

-As the film progresses the effects and the story devolve in stereotypical horror tropes that bring down other low-budget projects.
-Rubber masks and the lead character has repressed memories / they’re the monster.
+As the film progresses, the effects and the story devolve into stereotypical horror tropes that bring down other low-budget projects.
+Rubber masks and the lead character have repressed memories / they’re the monster.

 Really?

-I feel so bad for the actress who played Jessica, Jessica Sula, because she’s the best part of the movie.
+I feel so bad for Ms. Sula.
 She is such an incredible upgrade over the original film’s actress, Juliana Harkavy.
 Juliana is a gorgeous woman, but she can’t act.
 She can’t emote.
 She was one of the weakest elements of the previous film.
 Sula was the exact opposite.
-She was the best actor in the film by far and she carried it as far as she could.
+She was the best actor in the film by far, and she carried it as far as she could.

 Jessica Sula is a powerhouse and I was pissed (not in a good way) at how this film failed her.